Marvin Infinity Windows Reviews

 Website Editor's Answer

-Andrew, the Marvin Ultrex is an excellent fiberglass window and one that should serve you well with proper installation.
+Andrew, the Ultrex is one of the best fiberglass windows and one that should serve you well with proper installation.
 As far as price, this seems in line generally, although its nearly impossible for me to make this judgement since I don't know the project specifics.
 I would highly recommend that you get several more quotes to compare price and companies.
 I know that Zen Windows has a branch in Denver (they sell Soft-Lite vinyl windows), I think they sell three models and the top two are good, avoid the entry level option.
-Also check on Alpen Windows, which are expensive, but very well made fiberglass windows.
+Also check on Alpen, which are expensive, but very well made fiberglass windows.
 Milgard also makes a good fiberglass window, the Ultra model, which might be a good comparison window as well.

 I'd caution to take your time and get the bids and spend a bit of time doing some good comparisons before pulling the trigger.